potocnikluka/neovim-settings/README.md

 # Neovim settings

 Neovim (https://github.com/neovim/neovim) is an ambitious vim-fork, trying to modernize vim.
-It provides better plugin API than vim, better codebase and a great community.
+It provides a better plugin API than vim, better codebase, a great community and some very useful features.
-Lately it has also been providing great features sooner than vim.

 ## Prerequisites
 * neovim v0.5